Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 ## Packet type 30 - Auxiliary controller initial communication

-The main controller regularly polls the bus for external controllers (address Fx) with packet type 30.
+The main controller regularly polls the bus for external controllers (address Fx) using packet type 30.
 Packet 00F030 requests a response from the first external controller (identity F0).
 Some Daikin products allow two (or perhaps more) multiple external controllers - if controller F0 is in use, the main controller will poll for another external controller with packet 00F130.
 We have not observed more than two controllers.
 Payload bytes 0-13 indicate that the main controller would like to send additional requests (for packets type 31....3E) to the external controller.
 This happens later if the auxiliary controller is available, but not necessarily immediately.

 If an external controller is available, it will respond with a packet "40Fx30".
 The response packet may indicate that the external controller would like to receive a certain request packet - this mechanism is used when a setting in the external controller is changed and should be communicated to the main controller and then to the heat pump.
 The additional packets 00F03x - and the reply 40F03x following it - are used to communicate status changes between main controller and external controller.